jose-techcode/Spring-Product/README.md

 # 5. Setting Spring Rest Docs (.adoc files)

-Run ProductApplicationTests.java and this will generate a folder called generated-snippets inside the destination folder.
+Run ProductApplicationTests.java and this will generate a folder called generated-snippets inside the target folder.
 You can then use index.adoc.

 # 6. Setting GraalVM